IsaacAPerez/SleepyFacts/README.md

 </p>

+> Sleep Categories

+- The Basics
+- Sleep Meditation
+- For Children
-> Tips
+- Tips for Sleeping

-- HAVE WHITE SPACE
+- Insomnia
-- MAKE IT PRETTY
+- Dreams
-- GIFS ARE REALLY COOL